We all make mistakes when it comes to money. But that doesn’t mean I don’t try to learn from them.

 At 18%, “not saving for retirement early enough.”

-As age increases, that number does, too: 27% of respondents over the age of 65 cited this as their biggest mistake.
+As age increases, that number does, too: 27% of respondents over the age of 65 cited this as the biggest of their money mistakes.

 I’m not surprised, since a record number of retirement-age Americans are working — mostly because they can’t afford to retire.